vbotka/ansible-linux-lib/README.md

 ## Variables

-See defaults, vars and source of the tasks.
+See defaults, vars, and source of the tasks.

 ## Workflow